 All contaminant sample results from past and present compliance monitoring are available online at the Missouri DNR Drinking Water Watch website at www.dnr.mo.gov/DWW/.
 To see the Lead and Copper results, enter your water system's name in the box titled Water System Name, then select Find Water Systems at the bottom of the page.
 On the next screen, click on the Water System Number.
 At the top of the next page, under the Help column, click on Other Chemical Results by Analyte.
 Scroll down to Lead and click the blue Analyte Code (1030).
 A Sample Collection Date range may need to be entered.
-The Lead and Copper locations will be displayed under the heading Sample Comments.
+The Lead and Copper local tions will be displayed under the heading Sample Comments.
 Scroll to find your location and click on the Sample No. for results.
 If you assisted the water system in taking a Lead and Copper sample but cannot find your location on the list, please contact WASHINGTON PWS for your results.

-Radionuclides Units MCL MCLG Highest Value Range of Detections Violation Sample Year GROSS ALPHA PARTICLE ACTIVITY, TOTAL - PWSD #1 Results pCi/L 15 0 10.1 0-10.1 No 6/09/2021

-Sources of Gross Alpha Particle Activity, Total: Erosion of natural deposits.

-Microbiological Result MCL MCLG Typical Source Coliform June 2022, 1 sample returned positive Treatment technique trigger 0 Naturally present in the environment
+Radionuclides MCL MCLG Highest Value Range of Detections Violation Sample Year GROSS ALPHA PARTICLE ACTIVITY, TOTAL - PWSD #1 Results pCi/L 15 0 10.1 0-10.1 No 6/09/2021 Sources of Gross Alpha Particle Activity, Total: Erosion of natural deposits.
+Microbiological Result MCL MCLG Typical Sour ce Coliform In the month of June, 2 sample(s) returned as posi- tive Treatment technique trigger Treatment technique trigger Treatment 0 Naturally present in the environment